brianmaierjr/long-haul/_posts/2021-05-15-Macroeconomics-in-Brazil .markdown

 In order to understand the macroeconomic features we need to ask which are the agents and how they earn and expend their financial inflows.

-Agents are classifiend in accordance with the Brazilian Institute of Geography and Statistics (IBGE) as:
+Agents are classified in accordance with the Brazilian Institute of Geography and Statistics (IBGE) as:

 1. Households
 2. Non-Financial Corporations